 Due to the special concern that has always existed to ensure its conservation, in 1905 was declared a National Monument, and in 1928 was built next to it an identical temple to move the cult and reserve the original as a museum of Goya.
 Despite being one of the best examples of Madrid’s neoclassical style, it is Goya’s frescoes that make the hermitage of San Antonio an essential stop in Madrid, as well as being the place where the artist’s remains have rested since 1919.
 Goya decorated the dome with frescoes depicting the trance of the Saint before the people of Lisbon.
 The altarpieces were later painted by Jacinto Gómez Pastor

-Summer timetable (From 15 June to 15 September)
+Timetable (From 15 September to 15 June)

 Hermitage visits: Tue-Sun: 09:30 – 20:00 h

 Guided tours (in Spanish and English, with prior registration): 915 420 722